Building Handwired Dactyl Manuform Keyboard

 Col2Row:

 I went with Col2Row.
-Functionally, it doesn’t matter as long as you set the firmware correctly.
+Functionally, it doesn’t matter as long as you follow the direction on each key and set the firmware correctly.

 Step 3: Wiring & Securing